carpentries/scaffolds/instructions/instructors.md

 Drawbacks:

- - Startup can take anywhere from 30 seconds to 30 minutes the first time (dependent on package installation, this is more true for R-based lessons than python-based lessons).
+ - Startup can take anywhere from 30 seconds to 10 minutes the first time (dependent on package installation, R-based lessons take much longer than python lessons).
  - Files can be uploaded to the session, but the project state does not persist.
    **Between sessions, learners must save the files to their computers.**
  - 10 minutes of inactivity will result in the container being shut down with